Financial guidance if you’ve been affected by Covid-19

 The government has produced advice and guidelines about what you should do if you’re having difficulty paying your rent.
 It also explains what your landlord should and shouldn’t be doing.

-Your employer has a responsibility to pay you statutory sick pay if you’re too ill to work, and if you’re self-isolating due to the Coronavirus.
+Your employer has a responsibility to pay you statutory sick pay if you’re too ill to work, and if you’re self-isolating due to Covid-19.
 There’s more information about statutory sick page, on the government’s website.

 If you are self-employed you can find out more about the self-employment income support scheme on the governments website.